airacommunity/AIRA-User-Guide/F.3.12. MailChimp Activity.md

 -   Navigate to the Mailchimp app in the AIRA app section and select the "Delete Campaign" app.
 -   Drag and drop the app into the AIRA workflow designer and connect it to the desired location within the workflow.
 -   Double-click on the app to access its settings.
 -   Select the required connection to access Mailchimp, ensuring seamless integration between AIRA and Mailchimp.
+If Connection is not available click on add button to create a new connection.
+To know more about connections visit AIRA [Connections](https://github.com/airacommunity/AIRA-User-Guide/blob/main/H.%20Connections.md).
 -   Provide the campaign ID of the campaign you wish to delete.
 This information can be manually entered or dynamically populated using variables.
 -   Click the submit button to save the settings and initiate the deletion process.